salokhiddinusmonovich/mypartfolio/README.md

 ## 📧 Contact

-If you want to contact me, you can reach me through my portfolio website
+If you want to contact me, you can reach me through my portfolio website# mypartfolio